dcourtois/QtUtils/BuildScripts/Readme.md

 Introduction
 ============

-A little story in 5 acts:

-1. Mandatory connection to a Qt account to be able to install Qt from the Qt maintenance tool, "for our own good".
-2. First reaction: "... really ?" (at least don't give us that bullshit argument and assume being an asshole company)
-3. Anyway, created an account just for that
-4. Connect > don't have a license > click on the privded link to get one > lands on the Qt website where I can choose Open Source or Commercial ...
-5. And no matter what I do from here, I can't seem to get a license, I don't know what the hell I should do to just install Qt.

-SO !

-After this dick-move from Qt, I decided to use my own build.
-After all, Qt is "still" open source (seing the way things go, and since the main repository is hosted by Qt, I wouldn't be surprised if at some point they decide to make the sources only available from an account ...)

-And since I already have this small repo that I use in some of my pet projects, I decided to make my build scripts available.
+After the dick-move from Qt that forced users to have an account to install Qt.
+Worst part is the piece of shit justification they posted on their blog...
+I don't mind the move in itself, but I really fucking hate it when people are being hypocrits and justify those type of moves as being made "for the good of our users".

+For my own good ?
+Really ?
+Before this I couldn't download and update the libraries in a few clicks.
+After this change ?
+I had to create an account just for that and provide you with personal data.
+And even after I did, I couldn't figure out own to fucking download the libs !!!
+The installer says I don't have a license, and the link provided send me to the Qt website where I have no idea what to do...

+How the FUCK IS THIS FOR MY OWN GOOD ?????????

+Sorry for whoever reads this, I had to let this out of my system.

+Now, that being said, I'm still grateful for the Qt libraries and all the work behind it.
+And since I'm not willing switch to some other framework, here are the scripts I use to build my own Qt libraries.

 Building Qt
 ===========

 This is still a WIP page.
 All my computers are already setup, so those scripts might not work out of the box for you.
 Also, I do not care about stuff I'm not using, so you might miss some stuff (for instance I think OpenSSL is not supported out of the box, etc.)

 Basically to build Qt from sources, open a Git bash terminal on Windows and:

 ```
-$> mkdir QtLibs
+$ mkdir QtLibs
-$> cd QtLibs
+$ cd QtLibs
-$> cp <QtUtils/BuildScripts>/*.bat .
+$ cp <QtUtils/BuildScripts>/*.bat .
-$> ./setup.bat
+$ ./setup.bat
-$> ./update.bat 5.15
+$ ./update.bat 5.15
-$> ./build.bat
+$ ./build.bat
 ```

 `<QtUtils/BuildScripts>` is the path to the folder where this file is located.
 The built Qt libraries will be located in the `install` folder, and once built, you can safely remove the `build` one.

+To build on Linux, it's just the same, just replace all the `.bat` extensions by `.sh`

 Content
 =======

-#### setup.bat
+#### setup.bat/sh

 Do once.
 This will clone and initiliaze the Qt sources repository.

-#### update.bat <branch>
+#### update.bat/sh branch

-This will update the repository to the latest version of the given branch.
+This will update the repository to the latest version of the given `branch`.

-#### build.bat
+#### build.bat/sh

 Main build script.
 It will configure Qt, build the libraries and install them.